-Although no one's heard much from Lassen Peak for almost a century, there was around a year between 1914 and 1915 that it was a major hotspot for volcanic activity.
+Although no one's heard much from Lassen Peak for a century, there was around a year between 1914 and 1915 when it was a major hotspot for volcanic activity.
 During that time period, there were more than 150 eruptions, culminating in a massive explosion on May 19, 1915.

 Katmai National Park is one of the best places in the world to spot a brown bear in the wild.
 Around 2,200 brown bears live within its boundaries, which isn't surprising for a peninsula where bears are likely to outnumber people.

 50. Some rock formations in Joshua Tree National Park are four times older than dinosaurs.